 £14625 per annum (£7.50 per hour) plus excellent benefits

-Part Time (19 Hours per week - Temporary Contract) and relief opportunities available
+Part Time (20 Hours per week) and relief opportunities available

 Great place to work, great people to work with.
-Be a Support Worker (Nights) with United Response in Ipswich.
-The service supports 5 adults with moderate to severe learning disabilities.
+Be a Support Worker (Nights) with United Response in Newmarket.
+The service supports 3 adults with severe learning disabilities and additional physical disabilites.
 The waking night post will be lone working and will require the successful applicant to complete their induction on day shifts prior to commencing waking night duties.

 Who we are